Latest news for mortgages in Spain issued this month

 Political uncertainly in Spain has certainly played a part.
 Madrid region is one of the worst performing regions this year.
 A clear indication the home market is under pressure.

 Most coastal regions favoured by the non resident purchasers are showing decreases.
 Or flat growth in latter part of year.
 Apart from Murcia and Valencia and Andalucia.
 These being the only three regions still ahead annually over last year.

 Brexit is having an affect.
 Both in terms of UK buyers holding off on buying decisions and other nationalities.
 Who hope there will be an influx of cheap property after Brexit.
 As retired expats sell up due to the drop in sterling and health care issues.

 The Balearics was down 30.4% against May, Canaries down 19.15 and Cataluna down 20%.
 The lowest decrease was Murcia only being down 2.6%.

 New mortgage regulation impacts on completions

-July and August are unlikely to fair any better due to continuing concerns over Brexit but also due to new Spanish loan regulation which was implemented in June 2019 and prevented, due to legal changes, some mortgages in Spain from completing in the months of June and July.
+July and August are unlikely to fair any better.
+Due to continuing concerns over Brexit.
+But also due to new Spanish loan regulation.Implemented in June 2019.
+Preventing, due to legal changes, some mortgages in Spain from completing in the months of June and July.

 The introduction of new cooling off periods.
 New document requirements which the Banks in Spain were not geared up to supply.
 And the need for all mortgagees to attend Notary a minimum of 24 hours before completion.
 Meant many completions had to be postponed to a later date.

 It is anticipated that the rest of 2019 will at best be flat.
 At present it is difficult to see the last half of the year improving.

-Whilst at present most lenders for mortgages in Spain have not significantly changed their offering to brits it is becoming increasingly difficult to get the full 70% approved and some lenders have tightened their debt to income ratios from 35% down to as low as 25%.
+Whilst at present most lenders for mortgages in Spain have not significantly changed their offering to brits.
+It is becoming increasingly difficult to get the full 70% approved.
+Some lenders have tightened their debt to income ratios from 35% down to as low as 25%.